taiki-e/github-actions/update-dependabot-pr/README.md

 # update-dependabot-pr

-The `update-dependabot-pr` action replaces PR description with the message of the first commit.
+GitHub Action for replacing PR description with the message of the first commit.
 There is no stability guarantee for this action, since it's supposed to only be used in infra managed by us.